abbasudo/laravel-purity/README.md

     }
 }
 ```
+Now sort can be applied as instructed in [sort usage](#usage-examples).
 ## Advanced Usage
 ### Allowed Filters
+The system validates allowed filters in the following order of priority:
+- Filters passed as an array to the `filter()` function.
+- Filters declared in the `$filters` variable in the model.
+- Filters specified in the `filters` configuration in the `configs/purity.php` file.

 ## Queries and javascript examples
 This section is a guide for front-end developers who want to use an API that uses this package.
 ### Avalable Filters